 If you look at the product's photos of Black 2.0 (from Amazon), you may sense a strong rivalry with VantaBlack.
 The paint was coated on a crumpled aluminum foil similar to VantaBlack.
 However, every photo is black and it is a little difficult to tell how dark it is.

 Next is a Japanese representative!
 Turner's Acrylic Gouache Jet Black.
 This is an acrylic paint, but it is a famous paint that is well known to people in the camera industry as a DIY antireflective paint.
 For example, the inner surface of an inexpensive mount adapter is sweetened with anti-reflection treatment, so there are many who paint it there.
 It is only 540 yen for 40 ml.
-How is that possible!?
+Incredible!

 The last is a black acrylic paint purchased at a 100yen shop.
 It is solely for the comparison.